 No loader operator or truck driver should leave the cab of their vehicle while loading is in progress.
 Pedestrians are not permitted anywhere within an active loading area.
 Warning signs and barricades are to be used at all times to protect active loading areas.

-11. Operations on top of a stockpile
+11. Operations on top of a stockpile or waste pile

-Safe stockpile and dump techniques vary depending on the type of material handled and the type of equipment available.
+Safe stockpile or waste pile and dump techniques vary depending on the type of material handled and the type of equipment available.

 Safe dumping methods include: